Local Testing with SSH Tunnels

 Local testing

 Browserling lets you cross-browser test your local web applications without a need to deploy your apps to the public Internet.
-With SSH tunnels you can easily test your application in all the Browserling browsers.
-SSH tunnels are secure and easy to use.
-It will take you just a few minutes to get started if you've never used them.
+With SSH tunnels you can easily test your application in all Browserling browsers.
+SSH tunnels are secure and easy to use, and it will take you just a few minutes to get started if you've never used them.

 Local testing on Linux and Mac

 Local testing on Linux and Mac is super simple!
 These operating systems already come with the necessary SSH tools to use tunneling.
-Here's what you'll need to do:
+You only need to run a special ssh command that we generate for you to open a tunnel.

 We've written a detailed guide with screenshots for local cross-browser testing on Linux and local cross-browser testing on Mac/OSX/macOS.
 Take a look!